5 Ways to Get Rid of Bacteria

 May 15, 2020 Leave a Comment

-There is plenty of bad bacteria, however, and they are the cause of a wide range of illnesses.
-Some of those bacteria that cause disease produce toxins, which are deadly chemicals that damage cells and make people sick.
-Some bacteria actually invades and causes extreme damage to tissue.
-Infections like strep throat, urinary tract infections, and many others.
+However, there are plenty of bad bacteria, and they are the cause of a wide range of illnesses.
+Some bacteria produce toxins, which are deadly chemicals that damage cells and make people sick.
+Some bacteria actually invade and cause extreme tissue damage, resulting in infections like strep throat, urinary tract infections, and many others.
 For this reason, keeping bacteria at bay is important.

-- Boiling Water is a common way to kill bacteria.
+- Boiling water is a common way to kill bacteria.
 This is why you see people boiling water before drinking it.
 The idea is to kill off any potentially harmful bacteria.
-Extremely hot water is (140 degrees Fahrenheit) is required to kill bacteria.
-Most restaurants rely on this method to not only kill bacteria on dishes and cooking utensils, but to clean surfaces as well.
+Extremely hot water of 140 degrees Fahrenheit or more is required to kill bacteria.
+Most restaurants rely on this method to kill bacteria on dishes and cooking utensils, and clean surfaces as well.

-- Chlorine is also used to kill some bacteria.
-This is why chlorine is a part of cleaning swimming pools.
+- Chlorine is also used to kill bacteria.
+This is why chlorine is a part of the cleaning routine for swimming pools.
 It kills the bacteria and fungi that can very quickly form in water.

 - Bleach is most often used to kill bacteria.
 Chlorine bleach, of course, contains chlorine, which we mentioned above.
 Many people use bleach in their cleaning sessions.
-While the CDC recommends bleach, they caution against its potential dangerous and suggest not mixing it with other products as well as working with it in well-ventilated areas to avoid being overpowered by fumes.
+While the CDC recommends bleach, they caution against its potential dangers.
+They suggest not mixing it with other products and working with bleach in well-ventilated areas to avoid being overpowered by fumes.

-Of course, there are many medicines that work against bacteria once they have reached the human body and caused infection.
+Of course, many medicines work against bacteria once they have reached the human body and caused an infection.
 These are also called antibacterial because they fight infections by either eliminating bacteria or reducing their number.

 GenEon Kills Germs and Bacteria Without Harming People or the Environment